scholarslab/praxis/tutorials/bash/index.md

 Type <code>ls</code> - the directory should be gone.
 Here, the "-rf" flag is similar to the "-r" flag that we used with "cp" - it stands for "remove files".
 In other words, wipe out everythin in sight.

+## <code>vim</code>

+Vim is build directly into bash, which can be incredibly useful.
+Normally, if you're doing heavy-duty development work that involves making edits to lots of files at once, you'll want to use a standalone version of the editor like macvim, which gives you extra functionality (tabs, etc.).
+But if you just need to make a quick edit to a file directly from the terminal - or if you're working exclusively in a single file for a long amount of time - it can be useful to just fire up the file in bash and edit away.
+This entire document, for example, was composed without ever leaving the terminal.

+You can create a new text file and open it in vim with a single command -
+<code>vim testfile.txt</code> .
+Once the file is open, use the default
+  vim movement and editing commands to change the file.
+Hit "i" to enter the insert mode, and type something into the file.

+To save, use the standard <code>:w</code> .
+Once you're finished with the file, close it and return to the bash command prompt with
+<code>:x</code> .

 ## <code>tar</code>